tlenglin/Fillit/README.md

 # fillit
-using the libft, the project consist to the most optimal fill of a grid with tetriminos (tetri's pieces)
+using the libft, the project consists to the most optimal fill of a grid with tetriminos (tetri's pieces)